Blackjack: How to get the true count

 This is because the dealer’s probability of getting a Blackjack increases as the ratio of high cards decreases.
 Insurance becomes a positive expectation wager when that probability is high enough.

-You have to think about a strategy change when you have a dealer’s 10 and a 16 hard 16.
+You have to consider a strategy change when you have a dealer’s 10 and a hard 16.
 Because the dealer is likely to have a high total, hitting is the best strategy play.
-It’s still possible to bust but it’s the right play.
+It’s still possible to bust, but it’s the right play.

 If you are counting cards and there is a positive count, you should hit instead of standing.
 A slightly higher positive count means that you have a greater chance of getting busted with the extra card.